JETSCAPE/JETSCAPE/src/framework/README_LINUX.md

 -- Make sure that cmake looks for the correct "include" and "lib" directories of HepMC
 --- By default is "/usr/local/lib/include/"
 --- By default is "/usr/local/lib/"
--- The library file that cmake must find is "libHepMC.so"
+-- Change the name of the library file that cmake must find from "libHepMC.dylib" to "libHepMC.so"

 4. Install Pythia8